 How do you get your work?

 I have a lovely agent, Rebecca Sherman, at Writers House who represents me for book illustration.
 If you’re interested in working with me on your book project, please contact her directly.
-I also licence illustrations, sell cards through shops (and soon again on Etsy), and do the very occasional commission.
+I also licence illustrations, sell cards through shops, on Etsy and do the very occasional commission.

 How do you like your tea?